 - 1. Mount the battery pack on the HP TopTools Remote Control PCI card and connect the battery cable to the battery pack connector (see Figure 1-1). - 2.
-Connect one end of the supplied I2C/IPMB cable to the connector on the HP TopTools Remote Control card. - Install the HP TopTools Remote Control card in one of the server's free PCI slots.
+Connect one end of the supplied I2C/IPMB cable to the connector on the HP TopTools Remote Control card. - 3.
+Install the HP TopTools Remote Control card in one of the server's free PCI slots.

-HP does not support installations of the HP TopTools Remote Control card in systems that do not include the I2C/IPMB management bus feature.
-HP NetServers such as the LC 3 and LH 3 include this feature.
-If you don't have one of these systems, refer to your system documentation for more information.
+NOTE HP does not support installations of the HP TopTools Remote Control card in systems that do not include the I 2 C/IPMB management bus feature.
+HP NetServers such as the LC, LH, one of these systems, refer to your system documentation for more information.